Wildlife Journal Junior New Hampshire Public Television Knowledge Network

 Life Cycle

-americanwoodcockThe male American woodcock courts the female using a "peent" call that sounds like an insect buzzing!
+americanwoodcockThe male American woodcock courts the female using a "peent" call that sounds like an insect buzzing.
 He then spirals up into the air and as he climbs, his wings make a whistling sound.
 Once he gets to about 200 feet in the air, he plummets down to the ground, letting out a musical twittering sound as he dives.
 He uses a few display sites and tries to attract more than one female.
-The male may do his courtship display a number of times in a row!
+The male may do his courtship display a number of times in a row.

-The female American woodcock usually lays about 4 eggs, but she can lay as many as 12, in a shallow depression in the ground.
-The chicks hatch in 21-22 days and fledge when they are 19-21 days old.
-The chicks leave the nest shortly after hatching, but they cannot feed themselves for 3-4 days and their mother feeds them for the first week.
-They can fly short distances by the time they are two weeks old and have also learned how to freeze in place when threatened.
+American woodcockThe chicks leave the nest shortly after hatching, but they cannot feed themselves for 3-4 days - their mother feeds them for the first week.
+They can fly short distances by the time they are two weeks old.
+At two weeks old they have also learned how to freeze in place when threatened.
 The chicks stay in the nesting area until they migrate in the fall.
+In the wild, the American woodcock has a life span of up to eight years.

 Behavior